dleng2242/raspberry_pi_house_temperature/README.md

 Or you can use `conda env update -f env_dev.yml --prune` to just update an already created environment.

+Use `pip install -r requirements_prd.txt` to install the requirements on the Raspberry Pi.

 The Raspberry Pi was connected to my home network using an ethernet cable directly into the router as its an old model without wifi.